KallynGowdy/ReactiveUI.Routing/docs/presentation-state.md

 4. Add the view to the view tree via the view host.
 5. Activate the view.
 6. Return a disposable that undoes everything when disposed.

+The base presenter class implements most of this, shoveling off the really platform specific tasks to other objects.
+In particular, it is able to implement all steps but the fourth one in the list above.